Mandali Mendrilla

-Mandali Mendrilla (born 1 February 1976) is an American fashion designer, who mainly works in Europe, the US, and India.
+Mandali Mendrilla (born Maja Mendrila, on 1 February 1976) is an American fashion designer, who mainly works in Europe, the US, and India.
 She is also known for having translated the Hindu epics from Sanskrit into Croatian.

 Early life and education

 Mandali Mendrilla, born Maja Mendrila, grew up on the Croatian coast.
-After high school Mendrilla was tutored in fine arts by Croatian sculptor Tatjana Kostanjevic and started her fashion career in 1995.
+After high school Mendrilla was tutored in fine arts by Croatian sculptor Tatjana Kostanjević and started her fashion career in 1995.